Croatia: Tourism

 Much of the tourist industry is concentrated along the coast.
 Opatija was the first holiday resort.
 It first became popular in the middle of the 19th century.
 By the 1890s, it had become one of the largest European health resorts.
 Resorts sprang up along the coast and islands, offering services catering to mass tourism and various niche markets.
 The most significant are nautical tourism, supported by marinas with more than 16 thousand berths, cultural tourism relying on the appeal of medieval coastal cities and cultural events taking place during the summer.
 Inland areas offer agrotourism, mountain resorts, and spas.
 Zagreb is a significant destination, rivalling major coastal cities and resorts.

 Croatia has unpolluted marine areas with nature reserves and 116 Blue Flag beaches.
+Croatia was ranked first in Europe for swimming water quality in 2022 by European Environmental Agency.

-Croatia ranks as the 23rd-most popular tourist destination in the world.
+Croatia ranked as the 23rd-most popular tourist destination in the world according to the World Tourism Organization in 2019.
 About 15% of these visitors, or over one million per year, participate in naturism, for which Croatia is famous.
 It was the first European country to develop commercial naturist resorts.
+In 2023, luggage storage company Bounce gave Croatia the highest solo travel index in the world (7.58), while a joint Pinterest and Zola wedding trends report from 2023 put Croatia among the most popular honeymoon destinations.

 Infrastructure

-Transport
+Motorways

-The motorway network was largely built in the late 1990s and the 2000s (decade).
+The motorway network was largely built in the late 1990s and the 2000s.
 As of December 2020, Croatia had completed 1313.8 km of motorways, connecting Zagreb to other regions and following various European routes and four Pan-European corridors.
 The busiest motorways are the A1, connecting Zagreb to Split and the A3, passing east to west through northwest Croatia and Slavonia.

 A widespread network of state roads in Croatia acts as motorway feeder roads while connecting major settlements.
 The high quality and safety levels of the Croatian motorway network were tested and confirmed by EuroTAP and EuroTest programmes.

+Railways

 Croatia has an extensive rail network spanning 2604 km, including 984 km of electrified railways and 254 km of double track railways.
 The most significant railways in Croatia are within the Pan-European transport corridors Vb and X connecting Rijeka to Budapest and Ljubljana to Belgrade, both via Zagreb.
 Croatian Railways operates all rail services.
+In 2024, the European Investment Bank committed €400 million to support the revitalization of the railway system, focusing on green and digital transformations.
+In July 2024, a significant agreement was signed for the acquisition of six electro-diesel multiple units (EDMUs) to improve connectivity between Split and Zagreb.
+Valued at €57.3 million and financed through an EIB loan, this project is part of the broader initiative to modernize Croatia's railway infrastructure.